**UPDATED: Please see our Marketplace Page for the most current information regarding our Daily Bitcoin Auction.**

-While bitcoin is a tremendous digital asset that promises reduced friction in the financial world, an irony is that bitcoin trading is still incredibly inefficient because bitcoin exchanges are missing certain mechanisms that are commonplace in traditional financial marketplaces.
+While bitcoin is a tremendous digital asset that promises reduced friction in the financial world, the irony is that bitcoin trading is still incredibly inefficient because bitcoin exchanges are missing certain mechanisms that are commonplace in traditional financial marketplaces.
 So how do we fix this?
-By building the first-ever daily bitcoin Auction—now live for trading!
+By building the first-ever daily bitcoin Auction — now live for trading!

 Auctions (also called “crosses,” not to be confused with winner-take-all auctions) are events which allow two-sided trading in large or small blocks with efficient price discovery and reduced price slippage.
 The goal is to prevent buyers and sellers from missing each other during the trading day.
 Auctions are universally implemented by traditional asset exchanges like the New York Stock Exchange, Nasdaq, and Bats.
 In addition, we are confident that our Auction will bring you the benefits of over-the-counter (OTC) trading without the overhead, hassle, and lack of transparency of these archaic trading venues.